-In my previous article, How to Write Jokes – Introduction, I the importance of identifying and define the major terms and techniques of how to write jokes.
+In my previous article, How to Write Jokes – Introduction, I discussed the importance of identifying and defining the major terms and techniques of how to write jokes.
 In this article, How to Write Jokes – Topic, I’ll define the topic and discuss its role in how to write jokes.

 If you’re starting from nothing, the realization that you can write jokes about everything can be overwhelming.
 Therefore, narrowing your ideas from generalities to specific details is the primary function of all joke writing methods.
 The reason for this is that you cannot know how to write jokes about generalities.
 The jokes are in the details.
 The topic is the generality, and then it’s the function of list making and the joke premise, etc., to dissect your broad topic into details so you can then know how to write jokes.